chembl/FPSim2/README.md

 Implementing:

-- Using SIMD fast population count algorithm.
+- A fast population count algorithm (builtin-popcnt) from https://github.com/WojciechMula/sse-popcount using SIMD instructions
 - Bounds for sublinear speedups from https://pubs.acs.org/doi/abs/10.1021/ci600358f
 - A compressed file format with optimised read speed based in [PyTables](https://www.pytables.org/) and [BLOSC](http://www.blosc.org/pages/blosc-in-depth/)
 - In memory and on disk search modes

-## Installation
+## Installation (it requires RDKit to work)

 From source:

  - clone the repo
- - `pip install ./fpsim2`
+ - `pip install ./FPSim2`

 From a conda environment.
 Builds available for:
 - linux: